About this course

 TERM 1: The Actor and Foundation Skills (September to December)

-The first term provides a foundation to support both training and future practice in a way that is spontaneous, imaginative and disciplined.
+The first term provides a foundation to support both training and future practice in a way that is playful, imaginative and disciplined.
 Through a series of practical classes and workshops students will work towards release from physical and vocal habits that prevent them from communicating effectively as an actor.
-We introduce basic Stanislavskian principles through practical exercises that ask students initially to engage imaginatively and responsively without reference to a text.
-Towards the end of the term specific texts will be introduced which lead to a three week scene study rehearsal process using contemporary playwrights.
-Students will engage in a detailed interrogation of the text, which will culminate in a workshop performance in one of our studios.
-Focus of Term one is - self discovery, play, introducing skills and resilience
+We introduce basic Stanislavskian principles through practical exercises that ask students to engage imaginatively and responsively initially without reference to a text.
+Contemporary play texts are then introduced through an intensive scene study rehearsal process.
+Students will engage in a detailed interrogation of text, which will culminate in a workshop performance of short scenes in one of our studios.
+Students will also develop their acting skills and collaborative practice through an intensive devising project.
+There will also be an audition practice panel at the end of term.
+The focus of term one is - self discovery, play, ensemble, introducing skills and developing resilience.

 TERM 2: The Actor and the Audience (January to March)

-The second term will focus on complex text, exploring it through a variety of exercises all designed to focus on reading the play, understanding of its cultural context, exploration of text and character, as the demands of the text require students to move further from themselves.
-The second term aims to move further from notions of self towards notions of character and role and engage with Shakespearean texts and encouraging an independent and holistic approach to work.
-There will be regular audition panels with outside directors and will be supported by ongoing classes.
-Focus of Term Two is – building skills, text, portfolio and next steps.
+The second term will focus on complex and heightened text, exploring it through a variety of exercises all designed to focus on reading the play, understanding of its cultural context, exploration of text and character.
+The second term aims to move further from notions of self towards notions of character and role and engage with Shakespearean texts encouraging an independent and holistic approach to work.
+There will be two audition practice panels with outside directors and students will be supported by ongoing classes.
+The focus of term two is – building skills and resilience, further exploration of text and character, building a portfolio for auditions and next steps.

 Overview of Weekly Classes

-The focus of the movement work is on self-awareness, physical freedom and an understanding of the body as the physical instrument of the actor.
+The focus of movement classes is on self-awareness, physical freedom and an understanding of the body as the physical and creative instrument of the actor.

-Students will work on audition speeches, songs and scenes, both classical and contemporary, in preparation for auditioning for either drama school, University or practice for future professional work.
-These classes focus on choosing and presenting speeches, building a comprehensive audition portfolio as well as professional development.
-We help students become confident and adept at managing themselves professionally and in written communications, on-line and at audition.
-We offer classes in increasing personal impact and audition technique as well as providing mock panel auditions in front of both acting staff and professional theatre and casting directors.
-All students’ receive comprehensive written and verbal feedback throughout the course.
+Students will work on audition speeches, songs and scenes, both classical and contemporary, in preparation for auditioning for either drama school, university or practice for future professional work.
+In term one students will also create and perform a short devised piece in collaboration with a visiting professional.
+Professional Development classes will focus on supporting students to choose and present speeches, build a comprehensive audition portfolio as well as other areas of professional development.
+We will support students to become confident and adept at managing themselves professionally and in written communications, on-line and at audition.
+We offer classes in increasing personal impact and audition technique as well as providing mock panel auditions in front of both acting staff and industry professionals.
+All students’ receive comprehensive verbal feedback from core staff and visiting professionals throughout the course.